chaos-mesh/website/blog/2021-06-20-lfx-mentorship-enriching-awschaos.md

 ## Other opportunities

-I was invited to one of the [community meetings](https://www.youtube.com/watch?v=ElG0pHRoXwI&t=2s) of Chaos Mesh where I showcased my project.
+I was invited to one of the Chaos Mesh [community meetings](https://www.youtube.com/watch?v=ElG0pHRoXwI&t=2s) towards the end of the mentorship where I showcased my project.

 Afterwards, I applied for the CFP for [Kubernetes Community Days Bangalore](https://community.cncf.io/events/details/cncf-kcd-bengaluru-presents-kubernetes-community-days-bengaluru/), scheduled virtually from June 25–26, 2021, and was selected as a speaker and now I’m all set to present my talk there.

 ## Graduation and Next steps

 Yayyyy!!
-So finally I graduated from the program, thanks to my mentor [Zhou Zhiqiang](https://mentorship.lfx.linuxfoundation.org/mentor/e78b3177-160c-4566-9f3d-8fc9b2ec3cea), without whom, this wouldn’t have been possible.
+After 12 weeks, I successfully graduated from the program, thanks to my mentor [Zhou Zhiqiang](https://mentorship.lfx.linuxfoundation.org/mentor/e78b3177-160c-4566-9f3d-8fc9b2ec3cea) and his guidance, because without whom, this wouldn’t have been possible.

 I had an amazing time with the Chaos Mesh community, with the amazing members supporting and helping me throughout the journey.
 I look forward to contributing more to this project and being more active in the community.

-## Join us
+## Join the Chaos Mesh community

 To join and learn more about Chaos Mesh, find the #project-chaos-mesh channel in [CNCF slack workspace](https://slack.cncf.io/) or their [GitHub](https://github.com/chaos-mesh/chaos-mesh).